danielpizarrotadres/data-structures-and-algorithms/02-object-oriented-programming.md

         - Some information about testing and debugging here.

 - ### 2.3 Class Definitions
+    - Some introduction about de 2.3 point chapter Class Definitions here

     - [ ] 2.3.1 Example: CreditCard Class
         - Some information about design here.